 Catherine Clement is an awarding-winning community historian, author and curator.
 Her work focuses on excavating the lesser-known and forgotten stories of the Chinese Canadian experience.
+While her surname is French, Catherine’s mother was Chinese.

-In 2023, Catherine created and curated the national exhibition The Paper Trail to the 1923 Chinese Exclusion Act.
+In 2023, Catherine created and curated the national project The Paper Trail to the 1923 Chinese Exclusion Act.
 Designed to commemorate the 100th-anniversary of this dark but largely unknown period in Canadian history, her landmark exhibition opened on July 1, 2023 in the new Chinese Canadian Museum in Vancouver.
 The exhibition displayed the largest collection of early Chinese head tax and related identity/surveillance documents ever shown publicly.
 These documents, as well as the lost stories, were gathered from hundreds of families across Canada.

 The Paper Trail project has won numerous history and heritage awards.
 And in 2024, it was short-listed for a Governor General’s History Award for Excellence in Community Programming.